 The Arches and Quintuplet Star Clusters: Star Formation Near the Galactic Center

-The Arches Cluster is a young (2-4 million years old) and massive (~10,000 solar mass) star cluster very close to the center of our galaxy.
-The Arches provides a unique window into star formation in the extreme environment near the galactic center, which is expected to have conditions more similar to those in early galaxies than the environment near the sun and nearby star clusters.
-Of particular interest is the Initial Mass Function (IMF) of the Arches Cluster, which describes the characteristic number of stars formed at a given mass during the star formation process.
+The Arches and Quintuplet clusters are young (2-5 million years old) and massive (~10,000 solar mass) star clusters very close to the center of our galaxy.
+They provide a unique window into star formation in the extreme environment near the galactic center, which is expected be more similar to star forming environments in early galaxies than the environment near our sun.
+Of particular interest is the Initial Mass Function (IMF) of the Arches and Quintuplet clusters, which describes the characteristic number of stars formed at a given mass during the star formation process.

 Blue supergiants (BSGs) are the advanced evolutionary stage of stars 12-40 times the mass of the sun.
 They are so bright that we can obtain resolved low-resolution spectra of these objects in nearby galaxies out to 10 Mpc (~32 million light years) away, far beyond the distance where resolved spectroscopy of other stars is possible.
 Blue supergiants are thus a useful tool for studying these galaxies.